-- (a) Vacations are not cumulative from year to year. - (b) Notwithstanding the above, the Employer may grant a special request from an employee to carry over a maximum of five (5) vacation days into the next year.
-The employee shall specify in their request to the Employer the purpose for which they are seeking the carryover. - (c) During the first year of employment, a full-time employee with at least six (6) months of service may be granted up to five (5) days' vacation in advance of their entitlement date if requested and at the Employer's discretion.
+- 13.09 (a) Vacations are not cumulative from year to year.
+Employees may not waive a vacation and draw double pay. - (b) Notwithstanding the above, the Employer may grant a special request from an employee to carryover a maximum of five (5) vacation days into the next year.
+The employee shall specify in their request to the Employer the purpose for which they are seeking the carryover. - 13.10 June 1st August 31st will be considered prime vacation time.
+During such time a nurse may request up to 2 weeks' vacation (2 blocks of 7 calendar days) and will be granted according to seniority in accordance with Article 13.08.
+If there are remaining weeks available, they will be granted according to seniority on a rotational basis with the most senior employee having opportunity for one (1) additional week, then the second most senior employee will have opportunity for one (1) additional week (if it is available) and so on.